-What is Lime?
+What is the Lime app?
 How it works

 Until now, people have been able to locate and unlock a dockless electric scooter, electric bike or pedal bike using the Lime app - and either scanning a QR code or entering a six-digit ID.